jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-utilities/jbetherc20splitspayer/write/-_paytosplits.md

           // Transfer the ETH.
           if (_token == JBTokens.ETH)
             Address.sendValue(
               // Get a reference to the address receiving the tokens.
 If there's a beneficiary, send the funds directly to the beneficiary.
-Otherwise send to the msg.sender.
+Otherwise send to the `_defaultBeneficiary`.
-              _split.beneficiary != address(0) ? _split.beneficiary : payable(msg.sender),
+              _split.beneficiary != address(0) ? _split.beneficiary : payable(_defaultBeneficiary),
               _splitAmount
             );
             // Or, transfer the ERC20.
           else {
             IERC20(_token).transfer(
               // Get a reference to the address receiving the tokens.
 If there's a beneficiary, send the funds directly to the beneficiary.
-Otherwise send to the msg.sender.
+Otherwise send to the `_defaultBeneficiary`.
-              _split.beneficiary != address(0) ? _split.beneficiary : msg.sender,
+              _split.beneficiary != address(0) ? _split.beneficiary : _defaultBeneficiary,
               _splitAmount
             );
           }